mgajda/less-arbitrary/towards-better-union.md

   check Absent  _ = False
 ```

-Altough it does not seem useful in the context implying that we always
+Although it does not seem useful in the context implying that we always
 have at least one input value, it is important as it can be used
 to specify an empty array (and therefore, an element type for which we observed no values).